inb-co/easy-job/README.rst

-Poseidon
+Easy-Job
 ========

 A lightweight background task runner for python

 TODO List
 =========
-* Make Poseidon independent from django
+* Make Easy-Job independent from django